ColtonTshudy/coltont-vesc/README.md

 ## Tasks

 Prototyping:
-Schematic: Referencing the offical VESC schematic as well as other VESC based projects, design a suitible test board
+Schematic: Referencing the offical VESC schematic as well as other VESC based projects, design a suitible test board to interface with a STM32F07 dev board
+- Consists of mosfet driver and power stage design.
+Control board is handled mostly by the development board.
 Layout: Design the PCB layout (may have to meet with colleagues or professors or other online research)
-Acquisition: Purchase parts required for the test setup (STM32F40X dev board, pcb described above) Order PCB: JLCPCB or similar (no solder stencil required here?)
+Acquisition: Purchase parts required for the test setup (STM32F407 dev board, pcb described above) Order PCB: JLCPCB or similar (no solder stencil required here?)
 Assembly: Assemble/solder the test setup
 Programming: Modify the VESC firmware to work with the test setup